Workers’ Compensation Claims

 Following the filing of the petition, your deposition will be scheduled by the defense.
-This is basically a sit-down question and answer session.
+This is basically a sit-down question-and-answer session.
 You will be asked questions about how the injury happened, your injuries and medical treatment.
-If you retain attorney, he or she will prepare you and be present for the deposition.
+If you retain an attorney, he or she will prepare you and be present for the deposition.

 #4 Medical Examination

 Your insurance company has the right to have you examined by one of its own doctors.
 More often than not, these doctors will conclude that you are fine or that your injuries are not as severe as your doctors state they are.

 This allows the attorneys to get together to discuss the settlement of the case.
 If the case is not settled, a hearing will be scheduled in front of a judge.

 The hearing will be before a judge.
 You will be required to present testimony and evidence to prove your case.
 At the end of the hearing, the judge will issue a decision with regard to the benefits you are owed.

 Whether you were just injured on the job or your claim has been denied, we are here to help navigate the workers’ compensation process.
 Feel free to contact our office if you have questions and/or are seeking representation.